-Eileen Flanagan's most recent book is about how to apply the Serenity Prayer in daily life—to accept the things we cannot change and change the things we should change.
-The Wisdom to Know the Difference has been endorsed by the Dalai Lama and won a Silver 2010 Nautilus Book Award.
+Eileen Flanagan is a Quaker writer, speaker and activist.
+Her most recent book is about how to apply the Serenity Prayer in daily life—to accept the things we cannot change and change the things we should change.
+The Wisdom to Know the Difference was endorsed by the Dalai Lama and won a Silver Nautilus Book Award.

 Thanks to Smartbook Reviews for this video.